londonreal/5g-citizen-science/README.md

 * 5G phone live-streaming

 #### not-5G
-* 0x non-celltower locations, 2 cages (for reproducibility) with 1 rat each
+* 10x non-celltower locations, 2 cages (for reproducibility) with 1 rat each
-* Laptop connected to via Ethernet cable live-streaming
+* Laptop connected to via ethernet cable live-streaming

-#### 5G and not-5G have all variables the same.
+#### 5G and not-5G have all variables the same
 * Live-streaming so that it is easily to verify the rats conditions are the same
 * Because celltower bases are some dark buildings, the not-5G locations should be also dark (think attic, no direct sunlight)
 * Give rats food, water, activities in the cages, but no human interaction